 Spear Head Spade with Fiberglass D-grip Handle, www.amleo.com

 Start the year out right – buy yourself a new tool.
 You deserve it after this long winter.
-And remember, if needed, Christie Dustman & Company is always available to help out with a thorough Spring clean-up and ongoing maintenance.
+And remember, if you need help with pruning services, Christie Dustman and Company is always available to help out with a thorough Spring clean-up and ongoing maintenance, as well as offering gardening classes to help you improve your skills and make the most of your tools.